jetbrains-academy/scala-tutorial/Lexical Scopes/Lexical Scoping/task.md

 but most people would omit the semicolon.

-On the other hand, if there are more than one statements on a line, they need to be separated by semicolons:
+On the other hand, if there is more than one statement on a line, they need to be separated by semicolons:

       val y = x + 1; y * y

-## Semicolons and infix operators
+### Semicolons and infix operators

 One issue with Scala's semicolon convention is how to write expressions that span several lines.
 For instance: